Cyril Moses Picciotto

 Cyril Moses Picciotto KC (1888 – 9 February 1940), was a British barrister, writer and Liberal Party politician active in Jewish affairs.

 Background

 Picciotto was born in London, the eldest son of James Picciotto and Mary Benoliel.
 He was educated at St Paul's School, London and Trinity College, Cambridge.
 He was awarded the Members’ Prize for Latin Essay in 1909, a First Class Classical Tripos in 1910, a First Class Law Tripos in 1911 and a Whewell Scholar in 1912.
 In 1915 he married Elaine Elizabeth Solomon.
 They had two sons.

 Professional career

 Picciotto was called to the Bar by the Inner Temple in 1913.
 He worked on the North Eastern Circuit.
-He was in the Military Department of the India Office from 1915–19.
-He was Referee, under Widows’ Orphans’ and Old Age Contributory Pensions Acts from 1930–32.
+He was in the Military Department of the India Office from 1915 to 1919.
+He was Referee, under Widows’ Orphans’ and Old Age Contributory Pensions Acts from 1930 to 1932.
 He became a King's Council in 1938.

 As a writer, his publications included;